ibmtjbot/tjbot/README.md

 The [recipes](recipes) are designed based on a Raspberry Pi.
 You can either run one of the available [recipes](recipes) or create your own recipe that brings sweet ideas to life using any combination of [Watson API](https://www.ibm.com/watson/developercloud/services-catalog.html)!

 We have provided three initial [recipes](recipes) for you:
-- Use your voice to control a light with Watson [[instructables](http://www.instructables.com/id/Use-Your-Voice-to-Control-a-Light-With-Watson/)] [[github](https://github.com/ibmtjbot/tjbot/tree/master/recipes/speech_to_text)]
+- Use your voice to control a light with Watson [[instructions](http://www.instructables.com/id/Use-Your-Voice-to-Control-a-Light-With-Watson/)] [[github](https://github.com/ibmtjbot/tjbot/tree/master/recipes/speech_to_text)]
-- Make your robot respond to emotions using Watson [[instructables](http://www.instructables.com/id/Make-Your-Robot-Respond-to-Emotions-Using-Watson/)] [[github](https://github.com/ibmtjbot/tjbot/tree/master/recipes/sentiment_analysis)]
+- Make your robot respond to emotions using Watson [[instructions](http://www.instructables.com/id/Make-Your-Robot-Respond-to-Emotions-Using-Watson/)] [[github](https://github.com/ibmtjbot/tjbot/tree/master/recipes/sentiment_analysis)]
-- Build a talking robot with Watson Conversation [[instructables](http://www.instructables.com/id/Build-a-Talking-Robot-With-Watson-and-Raspberry-Pi/)] [[github](https://github.com/ibmtjbot/tjbot/tree/master/recipes/conversation)]
+- Build a talking robot with Watson Conversation [[instructions](http://www.instructables.com/id/Build-a-Talking-Robot-With-Watson-and-Raspberry-Pi/)] [[github](https://github.com/ibmtjbot/tjbot/tree/master/recipes/conversation)]

 Here are some of the featured recipes created by TJBot enthusiasts:
-- Fun controller recipe for TJBot's servo arm [[instructables](http://www.instructables.com/id/Build-a-Waving-Robot-Using-Watson-Services/)] [[github](https://github.com/victordibia/tjwave)]
+- Fun controller recipe for TJBot's servo arm [[instructions](http://www.instructables.com/id/Build-a-Waving-Robot-Using-Watson-Services/)] [[github](https://github.com/victordibia/tjwave)]
 - SwiftyTJ that enables TJBot’s LED to be controlled from a Swift program [[github](https://github.com/jweisz/swifty-tj)]
+- Build a TJBot that cares [[instructions](https://medium.com/ibm-watson-developer-cloud/build-a-chatbot-that-cares-part-1-d1c273e17a63#.6sg1yfh4w)] [[github](https://github.com/boxcarton/tjbot-raspberrypi-nodejs)]
 - Project Intu, not a recipe but a middleware that can be installed on TJBot and be used to architect more complex interactions for your robot [[developercloud](http://www.ibm.com/watson/developercloud/project-intu.html)] [[github](https://github.com/watson-intu/self-sdk#raspberry-pi)]

 # Contribute to TJBot